-Based on St. Nicolas, the patron saint of children, Sinterklass (the name a contraction of Sint Nikolaas) is a legendary Christmas figure celebrated in the Netherlands.
-Although similar to Santa Claus in that he is an older man with a full, white beard who wears red, Sinterklass is a more serious figure, donning a bishop's headdress and carrying a long, curled shepherd's staff.
+Built around the image of Saint Nicholas, the patron saint of children, Sinterklass (the name resulting from the contraction of Sint Nikolaas) is a legendary Christmas figure celebrated and loved in the Netherlands.
+Although similar to Santa Claus in that he is an older man with a full, white beard who wears a red outfit, Sinterklass is a more serious figure, donning a bishop's headdress and carrying a long, curled shepherd's staff.

 The Dutch celebrate the Feast of Sinterklaas honoring the life of St. Nicholas, and although St. Nicholas is always shown wearing his bishop's attire, the Dutch tend to see him as a kindly old man, rather than as a Catholic saint.
 The result is that Sinterklaas is celebrated by Dutch people of all ages and beliefs, without any real religious connotations.